 - Tiger prawns live in tropical waters, and are short-lived and fast-growing.
-Long-term fishing records and estimates of the number of breeding animals indicate that stocks are healthy.
+WA populations appear healthy.

-- Tiger prawns are caught using otter trawls that operate just above the seafloor.
-Trawling is conducted over sandy and muddy seafloors in the Commonwealth and WA fisheries, and has a relatively low impact on the marine environment.
+- Tiger prawns are caught using otter trawls that operate on the seabed.
+Trawling is conducted over sandy and muddy habitats in WA tiger prawn fisheries, and some protection for vulnerable habitats is provided by marine parks and closed areas.

-- WA Shark Bay Prawn Managed Fishery, Exmouth Gulf Prawn Managed Fishery (1,307t in 2015)
+- WA Shark Bay Prawn Managed Fishery, Exmouth Gulf Prawn Managed Fishery (821t in 2021)

-Prawns are caught using otter trawls that operate mainly over mud and sand.
-Otter trawls operate just above the seafloor when targeting tiger prawns, which has the potential to cause significant habitat disturbance.
+Prawns are caught using otter trawls that operate on the seabed, mainly over mud and sand.
+This has the potential to cause significant habitat disturbance.
 Habitat types are relatively well understood in all fishing areas, tend not to support sensitive marine communities and are fairly resilient to disturbance.
-Relatively little of the areas in which the Commonwealth fisheries operate is protected in spatial closures or marine parks.
-In WA, 62% of Shark Bay is protected from the impacts of trawling in marine parks, with marine parks providing some protection in Exmouth Gulf.

 - Say No